cran/acled.api/README.md

 Some tasks, like real-time analyses and continuously updated forecasting models (e.g., as used by practitioners), may not require replicability of results.
-However, most research-related tasks assume the possibility of replication at a later stage (e.g., analyses of which the results are intended for publication, or a data project taking multiple days where a change to the underlying sample is not desirable).
+However, most research-related tasks assume the possibility of replication at a later stage (e.g., when results are intended for publication, or a data project taking multiple days where a change to the underlying sample is not desirable).
 After the release of versions 1 through 8, ACLED changed their update system to allow for real-time amendments and post-release corrections, thereby forgoing traditional data versioning.
 This change requires researchers to take additional steps in order to ensure the replicability of their results when using ACLED data.

 Importantly, downloaded data intended for replicable use must be permanently stored by the analyst.
 Data downloaded through `acled.api()`